Knowledge Hub

 What is a utility model?

-A utility model similar to a patent.
-It is an exclusive right granted in relation to a technical invention which permits the right holder to prevent or stop others from commercially exploiting that invention without their permission, for a limited period.
+A utility model is similar to a patent, and it is often referred to as a petty patent.
+It is an exclusive right granted to a technical invention which permits the right holder to prevent or stop others from commercially exploiting that invention without their permission, for a limited period.

 This means the invention cannot be commercially made, used, sold, distributed, or imported by a third party without the owner’s permission.